 CONTACT: joshtom at mediacombb dot net

-Josh Thomas, a Commissioned Evangelist with a national preaching license in The Episcopal Church since 1977, founded dailyoffice.org in 2004, in thanksgiving after buying his first house.
+Josh Thomas, a lay Commissioned Evangelist with a national preaching license in The Episcopal Church since 1977, founded dailyoffice.org in 2004, in thanksgiving after buying his first house.
 He graduated from the University of Cincinnati (social work) and the National Institute for Lay Training at the General Theological Seminary in New York; his mentors were Robert Ervin Faulkenberry, Howard E. Galley, Jr., the Rev. Sr. Brooke Bushong and Capt.
 Tom Tull of the Church Army, as well as Fr.
 Bill Coulter of the Diocese of New York.
-Josh has spent much of his career in journalism and Gay advocacy; he is the author of three novels.
+Josh spent much of his career in journalism and GLBT community organizing; he is the author of three novels.
 He lives in Northwest Indiana and is a member of St. John’s, Lafayette, his boyhood parish, where he fell in love with The Hymnal 1940 and The Book of Common Prayer 1928, and has never been the same since.

-Subdeacon for Spirituality
+Our Subdeacon for Intercession

-Verger & Acolyte
+Our Verger & Acolyte